 Here you will find a rich environment for your professional growth.
 While innovation and a focus on learning science are at the heart of our mission, we remain true to the vision of service and leadership instilled by our founding dean, Carolyn Ladd Widmer.
 The School and the University offer unparalleled opportunities for you to develop as an innovator and an entrepreneur.
 At the only public, research-intensive institution in the state, our students have unrivaled opportunities to work with researchers in the areas of pain, maternal-child health, aging, and chronic disease prevention and management, including exploration of the genetic basis for disease and the role of the microbiome.

 Here you will find opportunities for Experiential Global Learning, as well as work within our local communities through the Urban Service Track, a unique interdisciplinary program where students in the Schools of Nursing, Social Work, Medicine, Dental Medicine, and Pharmacy, work with underserved populations.
 Strong clinical partnerships, across the state and beyond, including John Dempsey Hospital at UConn Health in Farmington, provide exceptional learning opportunities, including internships for our students.
-A recently funded HRSA grant, “Primary Care NPs Caring for Underserved Populations – An Innovative Clinical-Academic Partnership to Enhance NP Preparation for Practice (PCNP CUPS)” will enhance expertise for managing the behavioral health needs in the primary care setting through collaboration with Generations Connecticut, and Community Health Centers, Inc. These clinical sites are an integral part of our team of 57 full-time faculty, 165 adjunct faculty, 18 staff and more than 8,000 alumni who are dedicated to your individual growth and professional excellence.
+A recently funded HRSA grant, “Primary Care NPs Caring for Underserved Populations – An Innovative Clinical-Academic Partnership to Enhance NP Preparation for Practice (PCNP CUPS)” will enhance expertise for managing the behavioral health needs in the primary care setting through collaboration with Generations Connecticut, and Community Health Centers, Inc. These clinical sites are an integral part of our team of 67 full-time faculty, 22 staff, and 9,000 alumni who are dedicated to your individual growth and professional excellence.